vulkano-rs/vulkano/README.md

 What does vulkano do?

 - Provides a low-levelish API around Vulkan.
-It doesn't hide what it does, but provides some comfort types.
+It doesn't hide what it does but provides some comfort types.
 - Plans to prevent all invalid API usages, even the most obscure ones.
 The purpose of Vulkano is not to simply let you draw a teapot, but to cover all possible usages of Vulkan and detect all the possible problems in order to write robust programs.
 Invalid API usage is prevented thanks to both compile-time checks and runtime checks.
-- Can handle synchronization on the GPU side for you (unless you choose do that yourself), as this aspect of Vulkan is both annoying to handle and error-prone.
+- Can handle synchronization on the GPU side for you (unless you choose to do that yourself), as this aspect of Vulkan is both annoying to handle and error-prone.
 Dependencies between submissions are automatically detected, and semaphores are managed automatically.
 The behavior of the library can be customized thanks to unsafe trait implementations.